mdjaffardjy/Snakemake_workflow_analysis/README.md

 # Snakemake_workflow_analysis

 In this repository is presented a Snakemake workflow analyser.
-It takes one or several snakefiles and it  It has three major components :
+It takes one or several snakefiles and it has three major libraries :

 -  The snakemake parser that  allows users to extract information (info on processes or and the structure) of a single or multiple Snakemake workflows.
 It is found in the folder [src](/src/parsing_snkmk.py).
 It extracts the snakemake components of a workflow (notably processors) and helps extracting info on the workflow such as the number of processors (here, rules), as well as their code, name, inputs and outputs.
 It doesn't extract the structure.
 It also finds the tools present in each processor.
 - The second one, [__search_biotools__](/src/search_biotools_dump.py) finds tools matches and informations in bio.tools using a dump found in the inputs.
-- The last one, [__get_characteristics__](/src/get_characteristics.py) compiles the extracted information about the processors (rules).
+- The last one, [__get_characteristics__](/src/get_characteristics.py) compiles in a dataframethe extracted information about the processors (rules) previously parsed with parsing_snkmk.